Fifth Round: Matt's Response, Part A

 Note: the ">" signifies an earlier post.

-(this post is too big to fit in a single post.
-Therefore, it is in two parts)
+(This post is too big to fit in a single post.
+Therefore, it is in two parts).

-Matt5: What I have cautioned concerning written versus oral debates, is taking place.
+Matt5: What I have cautioned concerning written versus oral debates is taking place.
 My opening post was 138 words.
 Chad's response was 527 words.
-I responded with 441 words, trying to keep it brief.
+I responded with 441 words--trying to keep it brief.
 Chad's next response was 464 words.
-My next one was 783 words, then Chad with, 1808, me with 2961, Chad with 4201, me with 4333, Chad with 5317, and now this post with 14,500+ words.
+My next one was 783 words, then Chad with 1808, me with 2961, Chad with 4201, me with 4333, Chad with 5317--and now this post with 14,500+ words.
 The atheists complained that an oral discussion would not allow true critical examination.
-I have been examining Chad's statements as he has mine and now my post is exceedingly long, as a result.
+I have been examining Chad's statements as he has mine, and now my post is exceedingly long as a result.
 I certainly hope all the atheists who complained are reading what they have asked for.
-This dialogue is taking more and more of my time and I have other responsibilities that have been put on the back burner because of it.
+This dialogue is taking more and more of my time, and I have other responsibilities that have been put on the back burner because of it.
 Therefore, we need this soon.
-We are not going to agree on several points and we need to continue nonetheless.
+We are not going to agree on several points, and we need to continue nonetheless.

-Chad5: I must confess to some frustration at this point -- not because you haven't responded to all of my points but because where you have responded it seems in many cases that you have ignored what I wrote.
+Chad5: I must confess to some frustration at this point--not because you haven't responded to all of my points but because where you have responded it seems in many cases that you have ignored what I wrote.
 In all honesty, as I write this I have serious questions over whether you are debating in good faith or whether you simply wish to state and restate your position with little interest in understanding atheism or answering my posts.
 I hope these concerns will prove unfounded as we continue.

 Matt5: Furthermore, you do not have to worry about my debating you in good faith.
 I read what you say and respond to what you say.
 That is well-documented.
-I just do not want to let a position that you promote to go unchallenged; namely, this lack of faith argument in relationship to actions.
-The reason I restate the position is because you restate yours.
-This is why I said we need to agree to disagree and move on.
+I just do not want to let a position that you promote to go unchallenged, namely, this lack of faith argument in relationship to actions.
+The reason I restate the position is that you restate yours.
+This is why I said that we need to agree to disagree and move on.
 Instead of doing that, you now imply that somehow I am not debating in good faith.
 (Is this an ad hominem?)

-Matt5: If I were to ignore many of your responses, in order to keep his brief, I suspect that the atheists would use it as an opportunity to claim I'm not able to respond to your argument.
+Matt5: If I were to ignore many of your responses in order to keep his brief, I suspect that the atheists would use it as an opportunity to claim I'm not able to respond to your argument.
 This is a problem in this written discussion.
-Since the atheists tend to see most everything I say and do in a negative light, and because the atheists have requested a written discussion, the length of this discussion necessarily must increase.
+Since the atheists tend to see most everything I say and do in a negative light and because the atheists have requested a written discussion, the length of this discussion necessarily must increase.
 That is an obvious problem.
-Therefore, for the sake of brevity, after this post when I respond to your next post, I will extract certain points out of it and respond to those only and I will attempt to leave the bulk of the discussion on the side, particularly those areas we have already discussed.
+Therefore, for the sake of brevity after this post when I respond to your next post, I will extract certain points out of it and respond to those only, and I will attempt to leave the bulk of the discussion on the side--particularly those areas we have already discussed.

 Chad5: I will try to illustrate what I'm saying with some specific "reply with quotes" sections, but otherwise will try to cover the remaining issues in the "what is atheism" part of our discussion so we can move on to morality where I think a lot of work remains to be done.